 Be prepared for Clearing with our Clearing guide and alerts about our available courses.

 UCAS points can be tricky to understand, especially if you have been away from education for a few years.
-UCAS points help put a easy to understand figure on your exam results to help universities quickly understand what level of qualifications you have.
+UCAS points help put an easy to understand figure on your exam results to help universities quickly understand what level of qualifications you have.
 The tariff changed in 2017, therefore it’s a good idea to double check you understand the new system and scoring.
 Check the table below our use our UCAS points calculator to help figure out your points.

 |A Level Result||Points|